zhangyuqing/autonomous_driving/README.md

 ## AI System for Autonomous Driving Real-time Detection

-Computer vision has revolutionized the self-driving industry.
-Object detection and tracking are essential tasks that allow vehicles to identify obstacles in its course and take action.
-We hope to develop an AI system that is useful in self-driving vehicles.
+For self-driving vehicles, object detection and tracking are essential tasks that allow vehicles to identify obstacles in its course.
+We hope to develop an AI system that performs object detection and tracking based on state-of-the-art research.

 ### Goals
-+ Develop an AI system to recognize obstacles (at least pedestrians & cars)
++ Develop an AI system to recognize obstacles
 + Determine distances to the identified objects and give collision warnings when needed

 ### Deliverables